 Many CS teams are already running lean.
 But, as resources permit, have your team reach out to customer contacts who did not provide feedback to the survey as their silence could indicate they are apathetic or considering alternative options.

-Outreach to this group should be different than your other closed loop process.
+Outreach to this group should be different than your other closed-loop process.
 Therefore, involve your CS team on how best to tailor the language of the outreach as they know their customers better than anyone.
-Above all, utilize language that the team agrees would work best on an individual customer basis, opposed to a general closed loop outreach email to all the individuals who did not provide their feedback.
+Above all, utilize language that the team agrees would work best on an individual customer basis, as opposed to a general closed-loop outreach email to all the individuals who did not provide their feedback.

 Some research suggests a higher risk of defection among non-responders so connecting with them could prove valuable.
 If your customer feedback program has a low response rate, by not reaching out to these customers your organization could be ignoring half or more of your accounts, which could be opening the door for your competitors to steal their business.